UCINE/B2BRSM/README.md

 ### 5.13 End result of the script

-⚠️ Pls Remember not to copy and paste if you don't know how each command works ⚠️
+## Pls Remember not to copy and paste if you don't know how each command works, In the evaluation you must explain each command if the evaluator asks for it.

 ```
 #!/bin/bash